 Collecting eyewear is an exciting and deeply personal endeavor.
 Whether you are drawn to the artistry, the investment potential, or simply the joy of owning something unique, building an eyewear collection offers endless possibilities.
 With thoughtful care, proper display, and a keen eye for quality, a collection of eyewear can grow into a reflection of personal style, taste, and even history.
 Whether collecting for passion or profit, each frame tells its own story, and that is what makes eyewear a truly fascinating collectible.

-Discover the world of independent eyewear with Project Spex.
+Discover independent eyewear with Project Spex.
 Every Friday, we deliver the latest in collectible eyewear and your favorite independent designers.

 Sign up now and never miss a thing!